machal/cssmine-content/content/css3-units.md

 ------------------------------------------

-They allow us to define CSS sizes relative to the viewport size - in other words "the width or height of the window".
+They allow us to define CSS sizes relative to the viewport size - in other words ”the width or height of the window”.

--   `vw` – stands for "viewport width" – `1vw` is 1% of the viewport width
+-   `vw` – stands for “viewport width” – `1vw` is 1% of the viewport width
--   `vh` – stands for "viewport height" – `1vh` is 1% of the viewport height
+-   `vh` – stands for “viewport height” – `1vh` is 1% of the viewport height
--   `vmin` – stands for "viewport minimum" – represents the shortest dimension (`1vw` or `1vh`)
+-   `vmin` – stands for “viewport minimum” – represents the shortest dimension (`1vw` or `1vh`)
--   `vmax` – stands for "viewport maximum" – represents the longest dimension (`1vw` or `1vh`)
+-   `vmax` – stands for “viewport maximum” – represents the longest dimension (`1vw` or `1vh`)

 ### Practical Example